cksystemsteaching/selfie/README.md

 The third language is called EBNF which stands for *Extended Backus-Naur Form*.
 EBNF is a formal language or *grammar* for describing the *syntax* of formal languages.
 EBNF can even describe its own syntax which is the simplest form of self-referentiality we see in this book.
 We use EBNF to define (parts of) the syntax of C\*, RISC-U assembly, and, well, even (all of) EBNF.
 That gives you the first glimpse of self-referentiality in a formal language.

 In the following, we introduce a few code examples written in C\*, and then show you how some of that code translates to actual RISC-U assembly and even RISC-U binary code.
 We then show you how EBNF is used to define some of the C\* and RISC-U assembly syntax and finally the EBNF syntax itself.

+Most importantly, take your time!
+We go through almost every detail and motivate everything.
+In my experience, few people are used to that and have a hard time slowing down to the extent we do that here.
+However, learning and truly understanding formal languages requires patience and focus.
+The good news is that you do not have to do that with all formal languages you may need to learn throughout your career.
+But doing it once, as opposed to never, makes all the difference!

 ### Programming Language C\*